MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-faq.md

 The **Key Admins** and **Enterprise Key Admins** groups are created when you install the first Windows Server 2016 domain controller into a domain.
 Domain controllers running previous versions of Windows Server cannot translate the security identifier (SID) to a name.
 To resolve this, transfer the PDC emulator domain role to a domain controller running Windows Server 2016.

 ## Can I use convenience PIN with Azure AD?
 Yes.
-If you want to use PIN or biometrics with Azure Active Directory identities on Azure AD registered, Azure AD joined, or hybrid Azure AD joined devices, In Intune you can set Windows Hello for Business to Not Configured to use this feature.
+If you want to use a PIN or biometrics with Azure Active Directory identities on Azure AD registered, Azure AD joined, or hybrid Azure AD joined devices, you can set Windows Hello for Business to **Not Configured** in Intune to use this feature.

 ## Can I use an external camera when my laptop is closed or docked?
 No. Windows 10 currently only supports one Windows Hello for Business camera and does not fluidly switch to an external camera when the computer is docked with the lid closed.
 The product group is aware of this and is investigating this topic further.